 • is the output of the mutation, the program’s output memory

-For example, is the function that determines the rule of transfer of value in a digital bank, is a transfer, is the current balance of all users, and is the balance of all users after the transfer.
+For example, is the function that determines the rule of transfer of value in a digital bank, is a transfer instruction, is the current balance of all users, and is the balance of all users after the transfer is done.

 Then, you and I want to execute to perform a transfer, and agree upon a .
 Neither you nor I trust one another, and we need an Authority to execute for us.

-We can either delegate this to Human-based Trust such as a normal bank, or delegate it to a blockchain (with programmability like Ethereum) to achieve Science-based Trust.
+We can either delegate this to an authority with Human-based Trust such as a normal bank, or delegate it to a blockchain (with programmability like Ethereum) to achieve Science-based Trust.

 So, the first property of a blockchain is verifiable execution of code.
 Knowing what is, we can be sure that it is being executed correctly